 SEP IRAs have similar withdrawal rules to Traditional IRAs, and income tax is owed on any withdrawal from this type of IRA.

 An early withdrawal penalty of 10% may also be assessed for withdrawals that occur prior to age 59½, although some exceptions to this penalty may apply.

-Required minimum distributions are also mandatory from SEP IRAs beginning by April 1 of the year following the calendar year in which you turn 72*.
+Required minimum distributions are also mandatory from SEP IRAs beginning by April 1 of the year following the calendar year in which you turn 72 (73 if you reach age 72 after Dec.
+31, 2022)*.
 The penalty for not withdrawing your RMD amount on an annual basis may be up to 50% of the RMD amount.

 If you decide to withdraw from your IRA, we recommend reviewing M1’s list of distribution reasons prior to withdrawing from your IRA to ensure that you are choosing the correct reason.
 Additionally, we encourage you to consult a qualified tax professional if you have any further questions about potential taxes or penalties owed on your withdrawal.

 *If you reach age 72 in 2023, the required beginning date for your first RMD is April 1, 2025, for 2024.
 If you reach age 73 in 2023, you were 72 in 2022 and subject to the age 72 RMD rule in effect for 2022.
 If you reach age 72 in 2022,

 - Your first RMD is due by April 1, 2023, based on your account balance on December 31, 2021, and

 - Your second RMD is due by December 31, 2023, based on your account balance on December 31, 2022.

 M1 and its affiliates do not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only.
 It is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.